MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ne-wdm-driver_regkey_type.md

 ### -field DriverRegKeyPersistentState

 The requested registry key is a location for mutable state to be read/written that will persist across reboots.
+This mutable state is specific to the internals of the driver and only accessible by the driver itself.

+### -field DriverRegKeySharedPersistentState

+The requested registry key is a location for mutable state to be read/written that will persist across reboots.
+This mutable state is meant to be shared between the driver and other components.
+Other components can access this registry key using GetSharedServiceRegistryStateKey.
+This value is available on Windows Iron and later versions of Windows.

 ## -remarks